BCG-X-Official/facet/README.md

  tests/`.

 ### 1.3 Sphinx Documentation

 The generated Sphinx documentation of yieldengine is located at _/docs_.
-To build the documentation, ensure you have the Python packages `sphinx=2.0.1` and `sphinx_rtd_theme=0.4.3` installed, which we have purposely not included into the `environment.yml`.
+To build the documentation, ensure you have (purposely not included into the `environment.yml`):

+- the Python packages `sphinx=2.0.1` installed

+- `sphinx_rtd_theme=0.4.3` installed

+-  `nbsphinx` installed with `conda install -c conda-forge nbsphinx=0.4.2`

+- sphinx-autodoc-typehints installed  with `conda install -c conda-forge sphinx-autodoc-typehints=1.6`

 To update, simply run `make html` from within _/sphinx_.
 By default `make html` only compiles files which have been modfified since last compilation.
 To force the compilation of the full documentation enter first `make